 What are Social Skills?

-Social skills are the interpersonal tools, relationship strategies, and soft skills we use to communicate, build relationships, and interact with others.
+Social skills are the interpersonal tools, relationship strategies, and soft skills we use to communicate, build connections, and interact with others.
 They are also called people skills or interpersonal skills.

 I believe everyone (especially adults) should have social skills training; social skills are the only universal job skill, after all.

 But so few of us have any social skills training at all!
 It’s assumed that social skills will be learned by osmosis.
 Parents figure kids will learn them over time, and teachers hope they happen on the playground.
 Not true!